Cultivating Buoyancy for Ourselves & Earth

 Everywhere you look, you see it coming.
 We are in an unfolding ecological and planetary crisis.
 And yet, have you observed in yourself or others the tendency toward overwhelm, shutting down or dissociation at precisely the time when creative collaborations are vital?
 Recognizing this unique moment – the most transformative era in human history and the stakes for life on earth – I host a workshop that provides tools to give you buoyancy amid looming uncertainty and great loss.

-This trauma-informed program (two 2-hour zoom sessions) helps participants answer questions such as:
+This trauma-informed program (three 75-minute zoom sessions) helps participants answer questions such as:

 1. What skills are needed to keep our internal equilibrium when we are “triggered” by someone whose beliefs are vastly different from our own?